nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] allow custom type definition within scopes with something like "type A = B;"
 - [x] make tokens and symbols aware of the source file they were declared in. make a struct that holds the unit path (&'a str), the line and column, and the source code (&'a IRCode).?????? would it be useful ???
 - [x] add warnings for unused symbols (new used falag)
 - [x] add break and continue